-Second-To-Die Policy in San Jose, CA and San Francisco, CA
+Second-To-Die Policy in San Carlos CA and San Francisco CA

 Between physical assets and financial successes, there are many things that married couples share.
 ISU Lovering Insurance Services knows that couples today can easily accumulate wealth in the millions, which means hefty estate taxes in the event of either spouse’s passing.
 A Second-to-Die policy, also known as Survivorship Insurance, is a type of joint insurance that covers the lives of two people, usually married couples, where the death benefit is not paid until the death of the second insured person.

 Under federal tax law*, you are permitted to leave an unlimited amount of personal assets to the surviving spouse, allowing you to postpone estate taxes until the death of the second spouse.
 While this lets you keep personal assets, such as home or business, within the family, it also means that your beneficiaries may be faced with paying a large estate tax after your passing.